Crashed plane carried 4 teens who'd been on hunting trip

 “We’ve got an all-hands-on-deck event going on here,” Baer said.
 “And we want the citizens of Carteret County and eastern North Carolina to know that your Coast Guard is out there doing our absolute best alongside our partners.”

-The Coast Guard said in a news release that it received a report of a possible downed aircraft on Sunday about 4 miles (6.4 kilometers) east of Drum Inlet from a Marine Corps Air Station Cherry Point air traffic controller.
+The Coast Guard said it received a report of a possible downed aircraft on Sunday about 4 miles (6.4 kilometers) east of Drum Inlet from a Marine Corps Air Station Cherry Point air traffic controller.
 The air traffic controller reported that the aircraft was behaving erratically on radar, then disappeared from the screen.

 The single-engine Pilatus PC-12/47 crashed into the water approximately 18 miles (29 kilometers) northeast of Michael J. Smith Field in Beaufort, North Carolina, about 2 p.m.
 Sunday, according to an email from the Federal Aviation Administration.
 A preliminary accident notification on the FAA’s website noted that the aircraft “crashed into water under unknown circumstances.”